hapijs/joi/API.md

   which is looked up in the `context` option object.
 The `key` can start with one or more separator characters to indicate a [relative starting point](#Relative-references).
 - `options` - optional settings:
+    - `adjust` - a function with the signature `function(value)` where `value` is the resolved reference value and the return value is the adjusted value to use.
+For example `(value) => value + 5` will add 5 to the resolved value.
+Note that the `adjust` feature will not perform any type validation on the adjusted value and it must match the value expected by the rule it is used in.
+    - `prefix` - overrides default prefix characters for:
+      - `global` - references to the globally provided `context` preference.
+Defaults to `'$'`.
+      - `local` - references to error-specific or rule specific context.
+Defaults to `'#'`.
     - `separator` - overrides the default `.` hierarchy separator.
 Set to `false` to treat the `key` as a literal value.
-    - `contextPrefix` - overrides the default `$` context prefix signifier.
     - `ancestor` - if set to a number, sets the reference [relative starting point](#Relative-references).
 Cannot be combined with separator prefix characters.
 Defaults to the reference key prefix (or `1` if none present).
-    - `adjust` - a function with the signature `function(value)` where `value` is the resolved reference value and the return value is the adjusted value to use.
-For example `(value) => value + 5` will add 5 to the resolved value.
-Note that the `adjust` feature will not perform any type validation on the adjusted value and it must match the value expected by the rule it is used in.

 Note that references can only be used where explicitly supported such as in `valid()` or `invalid()` rules.
 If upwards (parents) references are needed, use [`object.assert()`](#objectassertref-schema-message).